 During the Course

-This course will have six, two-hour, in-person meetings to provide hands-on practice with embedded active learning strategies and course preparation assignments.
-Approximate time spent on assignments outside of the meetings will be 2–3 hours per week.
+Throughout the course there will be will have six, two-hour, in-person meetings to provide hands-on practice with embedded active learning strategies and course preparation assignments.
+Approximate time spent on readings and assignments outside of the meetings will be 8–10 hours per month.

 Brief overview of the meeting topics:

 - Introduction & Outcomes

 - Syllabus & Accessibility

 - Classroom Scenarios

 - Teaching Philosophies & Reflective Practice